 “In this movie, you will see Naples and meet its people.
 The narrow alleys of this city hide so many stories: we are going to tell just a few.
 Through them, you will understand the love for life, the patience, the neverending hope: the true Gold of Naples.”

 hese words introduce the audience to the movie ‘The Gold of Naples’, directed by Vittorio Sica in 1954.
-He put so much passion in this work that it can be considered his personal tribute to the city.
+He put so much passion in this work that it can be considered his tribute to the city.
 A city where he regretted not to be born and that he probably loved even more than a Neapolitan.

 The film is entirely shot in black and white: it’s no coincidence.
 De Sica wanted to give to the spectators an image as true as possible.
 Since colors could be confusing, he replaced them with the acting of the best movie stars of his time (*1), achieving a vivid and realistic representation.
-Its six episodes include ironic and tragic moments and are very effective in showing the many aspects of Naples and of its people.
+Its six episodes include ironic and tragic moments and are very effective in showing the many aspects of Naples and its people.

 Here follow a list of the episodes: